 When younger dogs have seizures, the most likely cause is a condition called epilepsy, but in older dogs this often isn't the case.

-Because your senior dog's seizures are most likely being caused by some underlying health condition, your veterinarian needs to figure out what it is before treatment begins.
+Because seizures in older dogs are most likely being caused by some underlying health condition, your veterinarian needs to figure out what it is before treatment begins.

 Once that root problem is being taken care of, the seizures should be end.